Dehydrated Marshmallows

 Why should consider making them?

-- Versatility: Dehydrated marshmallows can be used in many different recipes, from trail mix and cereal bars to cupcakes and cookies.
+- Dehydrated marshmallows can be used in many different recipes, from trail mix and cereal bars to cupcakes and cookies.
 They can also be used as a topping for ice cream, hot chocolate, or other desserts.

 What you need